flexycode/qr-code-verifier/README.md

 If you encounter any issues or have suggestions, please open an issue to let us know.

+### Update

+Kindly redirect here at https://github.com/flexycode/qr-code-verifier-rn for the mobile version app

 ### License

 This project is licensed under the MIT License.